Hammons Employment Leadership Program (HELP) consists of 3 main programs:

 A dozen students explore Valero Refinery, on one of the three visits that comprise their top-to-bottom tour of the refinery.
 They don blue lab coats to enter the laboratory, where they are shown different liquid products that are fashioned from the crude oil Valero buys from around the world.
 They see the ship docks, the blending area, engineering - tracing the path the crude takes from its arrival through the refinery’s processes to its departure as many different products from gasoline to naphthalene.

 Their next stop may be Christus Spohn Shoreline, where the students don scrubs, travel through the emergency ward, debride patients, clean wounds, bandage sores, and splint broken bones.
 They help “give birth” in the mechanical pediatric ward, and care for the “baby” during its first hours of life.
-Travelling through the teaching clinics, they learn how to fix broken bones, sterilize a wound, take a blood sample, and more.
+Traveling through the teaching clinics, they learn how to fix broken bones, sterilize a wound, take a blood sample, and more.

 As should be plain, HELP consists of many interlocking programs, all of which are based around one central theme – employment options are a great way to keep students involved in school.
 After all, why do students go to school?
 They often are simply there to avoid trouble or family issues, and that may suffice to keep them in school if they have a strong support system, but they can only truly succeed when they have a goal.
 Often, the goal of meaningful and rewarding employment can be part of the solution for these kids.
 HELP relies on mentoring programs, which have always proven to be effective interventions with troubled youth; some sort of mentoring is always found in every HELP Program, and we have demonstrated how truly effective this can be.